okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/android/pswrvy.md

 The user is authenticated after a successful response from `resetPassword()`.

-### Okta Identity Engine SDK authentication flow for password recovery
+### Identity Engine SDK authentication flow for password recovery

 To upgrade the previous Classic Engine password recovery flow, the recovery process is replaced with the Identity Engine remediation pattern of `[AuthenticationStatus -> selectAuthenticator()` -> `AuthenticationStatus` -> `verifyAuthenticator()` -> `AuthenticationStatus]`.